A chronology of key events:

 2011 August - President Rajapaksa says his government will allow the expiry of state emergency laws which have been in place for most of the past 40 years.

-2012 May - Former army chief and opposition presidential candidate Sarath Fonseka is freed after two and a half years in jail.
-His terms of release prevent him from running for public office for seven years, but he says he will fight Sri Lanka's "corrupt political culture".
+2012 May - Former army chief and opposition presidential candidate Sarath Fonseka is freed after two and a half years in jail, under terms banning him from running for public office for seven years.